animir/woocommerce-onpay-gateway/readme.txt

 Order status changes to "processing" after successful payment.

 = Contribute =
-To contribute to this plugin feel free to fork it on GitHub [Voguepay Woocommerce Payment Gateway on GitHub](https://github.com/tubiz/voguepay-woocommerce-payment-gateway)
+To contribute to this plugin feel free to fork it on GitHub [Onpay Woocommerce Payment Gateway on GitHub](https://github.com/animir/woocommerce-onpay-gateway)

 == Installation ==